 Which VPN would we recommend?

-Out of all the VPNs on the market, we would recommend the aforementioned ExpressVPN the most highly.
+Out of all the VPNs on the market, we would recommend the aforementioned ExpressVPN most highly (opens in new tab).
 That's because not only does it provide excellent encryption, very stable connections and great additional privacy functions, but it's also incredibly easy to use and has apps for tons of devices.